 Ch 144 ab.
 Advanced Organic Chemistry.
 9 units (3-0-6); first, second terms.
 Prerequisite: Ch 41 abc; Ch 21 abc recommended.
 An advanced survey of selected topics in modern physical organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; molecular recognition/supramolecular chemistry; reaction mechanisms and the tools to study them; reactive intermediates; materials chemistry; pericyclic reactions; and photochemistry.
-Instructor: TBA (a).
-Part a only offered second term.
+Not offered 2010-11.

 Ch 145.
 Bioorganic Chemistry of Proteins.
 9 units (3-0-6); first term.
 Prerequisite: Ch 41 abc; Bi/Ch 110 recommended.
 An advanced survey of current and classic topics in bioorganic chemistry/chemical biology.
 The content will vary from year to year and may include the structure, function, and synthesis of peptides and proteins; enzyme catalysis and inhibition; carbohydrates and glycobiology; chemical genetics; genomics and proteomics; posttranslational modifications; chemical tools to study cellular dynamics; and enzyme evolution.
-Not offered 2011-12.
+Instructor: Hsieh-Wilson.

 Ch 146.
 Bioorganic Chemistry of Nucleic Acids.
 9 units (3-0-6); third term.
 Prerequisite: Ch 41 ab.
 The course will examine the bioorganic chemistry of nucleic acids, including DNA and RNA structures, molecular recognition, and mechanistic analyses of covalent modification of nucleic acids.
 Topics include synthetic methods for the construction of DNA and RNA; separation techniques; recognition of duplex DNA by peptide analogs, proteins, and oligonucleotide-directed triple helical formation; RNA structure and RNA as catalysts (ribozymes).
-Not offered 2011-12.
+Not offered 2010-11.

 Ch/ChE 147.
 Polymer Chemistry.
-9 units (3-0-6); second, third term.
+9 units (3-0-6); second term.
 Prerequisite: Ch 41 abc.
 An introduction to the chemistry of polymers, including synthetic methods, mechanisms and kinetics of macromolecule formation, and characterization techniques.
-Instructors: Grubbs, Gilchrist.
+Not offered 2010-11.